knoup/SPSS/README.md

 ## SPSS (Simple Program State System)

 is a modern C++ library
 built on top of [SFML 2.5.1](https://www.sfml-dev.org/).
+I found myself rewriting the same basic concepts across my personal projects and thus decided to consolidate the ideas I've found work best into one convenient library.
+Its primary features include:

-Its primary purpose is to provide an intuitive and easy to use **state-based core** that handles the typical "game loop" (get input, update, draw) with a fixed timestep in an elegant manner.
-I found myself rewriting the same basic concept across projects and thus decided to create this libary.
+* An intuitive and easy to use **state-based core** that handles the typical "game loop" (get input, update, draw) with a fixed timestep in an elegant manner.

+* A collection modules providing practical implementations of functionality that is useful in a variety of different applications (for example, text entry boxes, scrollbars, and dialog prompts).

-In addition, SPSS contains a **MenuState** system that's very easy to use.
+* A **MenuState** system that's very easy to use.
 It allows you to create simple menus and bind callback functions (only with a void return type, for now) to your menu items that are called upon clicking, so you can get started with the meat of your program right away rather than spending valuable time creating menus.

 SPSS also contains some other useful modules, such as: